 Dr William Zeng

-Dr. William Zeng will use the O'Shaughnessy Fellowship $100,000 grant to pursue open-source quantum computing.
+Dr. William Zeng is using the O'Shaughnessy Fellowship $100,000 grant to pursue open-source quantum computing.

 Dr. William Zeng leads a quantum computing research group at Goldman Sachs and is founder and President of the Unitary Fund, a non-profit dedicated to developing the quantum ecosystem to benefit the most people.
 His research focuses on quantum computer architecture, algorithms and software.